How is the TV Season Performing In the New Year

 Moving over to the cable networks, the teen-based dramas on ABC Family – Switched at Birth, Bunheads, Pretty Little Liars and The Lying Game – have all returned with new episodes and nearly all have maintained their same ratings as last year.

 But the deciding factor for all of the networks (cable and major) will come next month when February sweeps reign supreme, making the decision by the networks’ power players an almost certainty.

 Which shows do you hope will survive and which ones do you believe will not.
 Please share your thoughts below.

 Using her favorite online handle, Rueben is an East Coast-bred gal who is now a permanent Californian and a lifelong tv-oholic.
 She watches at least 25 TV shows a week, goes to the movies as often as possible, listens to music every waking moment, reads every day and “plays” on the internet every chance she can.
 Some of her current favorite TV shows are Outlander, Arrow, Grimm, The Blacklist, Teen Wolf, Killjoys, Dark Matter, The Shannara Chronicles, Good Witch, When Calls the Heart, The 100, Switched at Birth, Jane the Virgin, Marvel’s Agents of S.H.I.E.L.D., The Flash and The Fosters (among others).
-She is looking forward to the debut of No Tomorrow this fall and the limited-run returns of Prison Break and 24: Legacy as well as the debuts of Emerald City and Midnight, Texas.
+She is looking forward to the limited-run returns of Prison Break and 24: Legacy as well as the debuts of Emerald City and Midnight, Texas.
 Follow her at @ruebenrambling or contact her at firstname.lastname@example.org.